aindilis/flp/ReferenceManual.md

         -   [ ] Estimate when the user is likely to get tired of some recipe or ingredient(s)
     -   [ ] Comprehensive meal contingent plan generation
     -   [ ] Planning tool to avoid food spoilage and expiration in various storage conditions
-        -   [X] Door sensor alerts on fridge and freezer
+        -   ✅ Door sensor alerts on fridge and freezer
             -   [ ] <code>[20%]</code> Follow up dialog regarding intent when fridge and freezer accessed
-                -   [X] Ask user why they triggered door sensors
+                -   ✅ Ask user why they triggered door sensors
         -   [ ] Calculate remaining time before spoilage based on storage condition temporal history
     -   [ ] Rotating emergency food and water provisions
         -   [ ] Stock enough provisions to survive n-months